-The Maniilaq Association Telehealth Network provides access to clinical services via Telecommunications to eleven (11) village clinics, with a clinical services hub at the Maniilaq Health Center in Kotzebue, Alaska.
-Local Community Health Aides and other Maniilaq support personnel are responsible for clinical service delivery to the 11 village clinics.
+The Network provides access to clinical services via telecommunications to eleven (11) village clinics, with a clinical services hub at the Maniilaq Health Center in Kotzebue, Alaska.
+Local Community Health Aides and other Maniilaq support personnel deliver clinical services in 11 village clinics.